 - 1/4″ thick, Closed Cell Foam Sheet

 - Easy to cut and trim foam.

-- Pattern templates included matching every size and type of Walkin’ Splint.
+- Pattern templates included to match every size and type of Walkin’ Splint.

 - Instructions included with templates.